Alain Goriely: Morphoelasticity

 Goriely has worked in the applications of nonlinear mechanics to the field of biological materials and biological growth.
 Through his work, he was central in the development of a general mechanical theory of biological growth.
 This theory, for which he coined the word morphoelasticity, deals with the physical forces and shapes generated during development, homeostasis, or pathology.
 At the mathematical level, it is based on the general theory of nonlinear anelasticity.
-While the basic theoretical framework was understood as early as 1994, in 2005 with Martine Ben Amar, he developed a general stability method for morphoelastic solids and demonstrated that patterns and instabilities can be driven exclusively through growth.
+While the basic theoretical framework was understood as early as 1994, in 2005 Martine Ben Amar developed a general stability method for morphoelastic solids and demonstrated that patterns and instabilities can be driven exclusively through growth.
 He further expanded this aspect of his research to demonstrate the occurrence of growth-induced patterns in many biological and physiological systems such as fungi, bacteria, and microbial cellular blebbing.
 Together with Derek Moulton and Régis Chirat, he developed a theory to describe morphological patterns for seashells, such as spikes and commarginal ornamentation.
 His theory of morphoelasticity is developed in his 2017 monograph on growth.